MottainaiCI/lxd-compose/README.md

 **lxd-compose** supply a way to deploy a complex environment to an LXD Cluster or LXD standalone installation.

-It permits to organize and trace all configuration steps of infrastructure and create test suites.
+It permits organizing and tracing all infrastructure configuration steps and creating test suites, following the IAAS (Infrastructure As A Code) paradigm.

 All configuration files could be created at runtime through two different template engines: Helm or Jinja2 (require `j2cli` tool).

-It's under heavy development phase and specification could be changed in the near future.
+To keep API changes fast we haven't yet release a major released but we consider the tool pretty stable.

+At the moment, it uses the Container API and doesn't support VMs but we will migrate to Instance API soon to support both VMs and Incus project too.

 ## Installation